leoMurtha/WBCS18002/README.md

     $.ajax({
       url: "/carriers",
       type : "GET",
-      dataType: json
+      dataType: 'csv'
       success : function(r) {
         console.log(r);
       }
     });
   ```
 * **Notes:**

-  If the user wishes to retrieve data on different dates then he should pass the optional parameter data in the valid format.
+  * User should also use the Accept header for specifying the extension of the response (json or csv).
+The default is json.

 **Show Airport Informations**
 ----
-  Returns **all carriers operating at a specific airport** and related statistics on a specific month and year.
-If case neither the year or the month are specify, the default will be the most recent date.
+  Returns **all links to the carriers operating at a specific airport**, a link to the related statistics on a specific month and year and also a link to the airport routes.
+If case neither the year or the month are specified, the default will be the one with most recent date.

 * **URL**